MaxGurbanli/PentominoKnapsack/README.md

 # Pentomino Knapsack Solver

-This project is a Java-based solution for solving the Pentomino Knapsack problem.
-It utilizes JavaFX for graphical representation and Maven for dependency management.

 ## Description

 The Pentomino Knapsack problem is a computational challenge that involves fitting pentomino pieces into a defined space efficiently.
 This project provides an interactive way to visualize and solve this problem using Java.